LakshmiSusmithaThota/task-3-/README.md

 1. User registers with name, email, and password.
 2. Password is securely stored using **PHP password hashing**.
 3. User logs in using registered credentials.
-4. After login, users can manage their tasks through the dashboard.
+4. After login, a dashboard displays all users.
-5. Admin users can access the **Admin Panel** to view all users and tasks.
+5. Users can update or delete records using CRUD operations.
+6. Session management keeps users logged in until logout.

 ---